Mikheil Kiria (baritone)

 Following the assignment of the scholarship, he got a two-year diploma in second level at the Conservatory Vincenzo Bellini in Italy.
 She debuted in the role of the third lady in the "Magic Flute" and in the role of Cherubino in "The Marriage of Figaro" by Mozart at the Opera Studio of Tbilisi.
 She has performed in several concerts and recitals for the State Conservatory of Tbilisi.
-In June of 2012 was winner of the "International Contest Simone Alaimo" for which she debuted in the role of Maddalena in "Rigoletto" by G. Verdi in March of 2013.
+In June 2012 was the winner of the "International Contest Simone Alaimo" for which she debuted in the role of Maddalena in "Rigoletto" by G. Verdi in March of 2013.
 In April 2013 she was a finalist of the contest "Voices Lyrical 2013-O.M.E.G.A."
 In Florence.
-In July 2013 he made his debut as Rosina in the "Barber of Seville" alongside Simone Alaimo for "Opera Festival Mediterranea", which has got a great critical acclaim.
+In July 2013 he made his debut as Rosina in the "Barber of Seville" alongside Simone Alaimo for "Opera Festival Mediterranea", which received great critical acclaim.
 In August 2013 he won first prize in the "Bel Canto Vocal Competition" in Austria, with the presence in commission of Christa Ludwig and Kirchlager Angelica, with whom he also won a masterclass.

 In September 2013 he was in the "Bellini - Verdi -" the Ancient Theatre of Taormina Wagner Festival alongside Pero Giuliacci and Chiara Taigi.
 In October 2013 was a finalist in the International Singing Competition "Neue Stimmen" in Germany and made his debut with the role of Lola in "Cavalleria Rusticana" at the Rudolfinum in Prague, invited by ' "Umbria Music Festival."
-In March 2014 he made his debut at the Teatro Carlo Felice in Genoa with the role of Marcellina in "Le Nozze di Figaro" and the Teatro del Giglio in Lucca with the role of Suzuki in "Madamma Butterfly".He sang in "Westside Story" at the Teatro Carlo Felice in Genoa directed by Wayne Marshall.
+In March 2014 he made his debut at the Teatro Carlo Felice in Genoa with the role of Marcellina in "Le Nozze di Figaro" and the Teatro del Giglio in Lucca with the role of Suzuki in "Madama Butterfly".He sang in "Westside Story" at the Teatro Carlo Felice in Genoa directed by Wayne Marshall.
 In June 2014 he made his debut in the role of Rosina always at the Carlo Felice in Genoa, with director Filippo Crivelli.

-Since September 2014 is part dell'LTL Opera Studio, with here play the role of Rosina in the following theaters: Teatro Verdi in Pisa, Teatro del Giglio in Lucca, Teatro Goldoni of Livorno and the Teatro Coccia in Novara.
+Since September 2014 is part of dell'LTL Opera Studio, with here play the role of Rosina in the following theaters: Teatro Verdi in Pisa, Teatro del Giglio in Lucca, Teatro Goldoni of Livorno and the Teatro Coccia in Novara.
 In November 2014 will be Laura in "Luisa Miller" by G. Verdi, Director Battistoni, at the Teatro Carlo Felice in Genoa alongside Leo Nucci, who also will direct.
-Mozart always debut in 2014 in "Requiem" in Zliín (Czech Republic) with the Philharmonic Orchestra of Prague.
-In 2015 he sang the role of Hänsel in Hänsel und Gretel Opera production at the Teatro Regio in Turin; Dorotea in the production StifFelio Opera by G. Verdi at the Teatro La Fenice in Venice.
+Mozart always debuted in 2014 in "Requiem" in Zliín (Czech Republic) with the Philharmonic Orchestra of Prague.
+In 2015 he sang the role of Hänsel in the Hänsel und Gretel Opera production at the Teatro Regio in Turin; and Dorotea in the production StifFelio Opera by G. Verdi at the Teatro La Fenice in Venice.